 I sometimes even put things on there I’ve done already, just so I can draw a line through them.

 I could not stop smiling when I read this because it was so me.
 Same things happen in my mobile phone everyday.
-And I cannot forget about Ruby’s ‘rising trot‘ camel drive in desert which made my sides split by laughing.
+And my stomach hurt from laughing when I read Ruby’s ‘rising trot‘ camel drive experience in desert.

 Overall, The Love Detective has everything a fiction lover can expect.
 Even if you don’t like reading love stories, I can guarantee this one will keep you engaged.
 It’s engrossing story, fun and adventure elements play a great role.